The Consequences of Tighter Regulations on Construction

 Finally, the government are introducing new regulations and the methods of enforcing them on an ongoing basis.
 As recently as November 2020 new legislation has been drafted, demonstrating the importance of understanding the transforming industry and complying to it’s changing regulations.

 These new building regulations will have a profound impact on the industry, influencing a firm’s competency in designing, constructing, and installing competent fire safety systems that maximise occupants’ safety.

 It is essential to monitor and understand these shifting regulations that impact the industry continually.
 Part of the amendments to the Approved Documents back in 2018, effect the materials that form part of an external wall or specified attachment of a relevant building per BS EN 13501.

 Alongside understanding the changing legal regulations, it is also important to understand their exemptions and if your new project qualifies for them.

 In 2019, Approved Document B was re-drafted to clarify language and content alongside the new report by MHCLG.
 Whilst this drafting did not amend the technical guidelines, the redrafting could lead to amendments in the future.

-Whilst many of the changes are still unfolding within the industry, it is clear from the new guidelines that compliance is critical to improving the design, installation and maintenance of systems to enhance new and existing building’s quality.
+Whilst many of the changes are still unfolding within the industry, it is clear from the new guidelines that compliance is critical to improving the design, installation and maintenance of Fire Safety and Smoke Ventilation Systems to enhance new and existing buildings’ quality.
 Dame Judith Hackitt has even announced plans to recognise companies who reform their working practices before they are forced to by new regulations.